-The Crisis and Emergency Risk Communication (CERC) program offers both in-person and online training.
-The CERC training program focuses on the principles and application of crisis and emergency risk communication when responding to a public health emergency.
-Public information officers, public health responders, leaders, and others who may communicate in local, state, and national responses have used CERC principles.
-The training program draws from lessons learned during public health emergencies and incorporates practices from the fields of risk and crisis communication.
+The Crisis and Emergency Risk Communication (CERC) program offers in-person online trainings for CERC Basic and CERC Pandemic Influenza materials.
+Public information officers, public health responders, leaders, and others who may communicate in local, state, and national responses participate in trainings to learn about the CERC principles and best practices for communicating in an emergency.
+The training program is based on the CERC manuals and draws from lessons learned during public health emergencies incorporating practices from the fields of risk and crisis communication.

 - Introduction to CERC